parabix/parabix-devel-mirror/README-icgrep-0.98.txt

 icgrep supports standard egrep syntax, except for Posix character classes.   icgrep supports searches using ASCII or UTF-8.
-Unicode two letter classes are supported, e.g. \p{Ll} matching lower case Unicode letters and \P{Lu} matching all characters that are not upper case letters.
+Unicode property classes are supported, e.g. \p{Ll} matching lower case Unicode letters and \P{script=Arab} matching all characters that are not in the Arabic script.

-Full Unicode level 1 support is planned for icgrep 1.0.

 BUILD

 To build icgrep, you need an installed LLVM system providing the core libraries.
 The distribution includes a suitable source code version of LLVM.
+You will also need BOOST, in particular the boost system library.

 To build LLVM,
 (L1) open a terminal window and cd to the llvm-build directory